Packed-Ensembles for Efficient Uncertainty Estimation: Discussion on the sparsity

-where $p\in [0;1]$ is the fraction of the parameters of $\vz^{j+1}(c)$ included in the approximation $ \tilde{\vz}^{j+1}(c)$. \end{proposition} A plot for \eqref{eq:KL} is provided in Figure~\ref{fig:KL}. \begin{proof} To prove Prop.~\ref{prop:approx}, we state first that, since $\vh^{j}( k)$ follows a Gaussian distribution, and considering that $\vomega^{j}$ at inference time is constant and linearly-combined with a gaussian random variable, $\boldsymbol{z}^{j+1}$ will be as well gaussian-distributed.\\ From the property of linearity of expectations, we know that the mean for $\vz^{j+1}(c)$ is:
+A plot for \eqref{eq:KL} is provided in Figure~\ref{fig:KL}. \begin{proof} To prove Prop.~\ref{prop:approx}, we state first that, since $\vh^{j}( k)$ follows a Gaussian distribution, and considering that $\vomega^{j}$ at inference time is constant and linearly-combined with a gaussian random variable, $\boldsymbol{z}^{j+1}$ will be as well gaussian-distributed.\\ From the property of linearity of expectations, we know that the mean for $\vz^{j+1}(c)$ is:

 and the variance is:

 If we assume $\Sigma(i,k)=0~\forall~i\neq k$, \eqref{eq:z} simplifies into: